grannycart/by-sound-alone_source/notes_and_todos-subworld_story1.md

 	* I think it's a hold on a ship
 * [ ] bring Sylvia's first name into the story. it's too repetitive to refer to her without it.
 	* tough maybe Hemi is the only one who calls her by it
+	* [ ] Hemi uses Sylvia as a whole name exclusively, not Syl.
 * [ ] Have Percy address Hemi by his full name somewhere
 * [ ] Cassandra should always address percy as "Captain Percy"
 * [ ] Cassandra might have long fingernails that are painted and chipped; and short black curly hair